 - Distribute information about community events and important resources

-- Attend, participate and complete all program trainings
+- Attend all program trainings

 - Attend and help facilitate community events and shooting responses